friendica/red/doc/Plugins.md

 	/**
 	 *
 	 * Callback from the settings post function.
-	 * $post contains the $_POST array.
+	 * $post contains the global $_POST array.
 	 * We will make sure we've got a valid user account
+	 * and that only our own submit button was clicked
 	 * and if so set our configuration setting for this person.
 	 *
 	 */